davidakennedy/davidakennedy.com/_src/blog/2015-04-11-the-setup-2015/index.md

 ## What would be your dream setup?

 I bought my 11-inch Macbook Air less than six months ago, but I seriously considered getting something with a flavor of Linux on it.
-The thought of having a more &#8220;free&#8221; machine entices me.
+The thought of having a more "free" machine entices me.
 I looked at a few machines, but [couldn't get over the hump](/blog/taking-control-of-your-computing-life/) of not having everything tied together in one ecosystem via Apple.
 So I'd love an open machine that does that just as well.
 Oh, and less software.
 Why do I need all this? 🙂

 _Image courtesy of [Pexels.com](http://www.pexels.com/photo/1936/)._